automatic-ripping-machine/automatic-ripping-machine/README.md

     ln -s /opt/arm/.abcde.conf /root/
     cp config.sample config

-Edit your "config" file to determine what options you'd like to use.
+- Edit your "config" file to determine what options you'd like to use
+- To rip Blu-Rays after the MakeMKV trial is up you will need to purchase a license key or while MakeMKV is in BETA you can get a free key (which you will need to update from time to time) here:  https://www.makemkv.com/forum2/viewtopic.php?f=5&t=1053 and create /root/.MakeMKV/settings.conf with the contents:

+        app_Key = "insertlicensekeyhere"

 Optionally if you want something more stable than master you can download the latest release from the releases page.